 Flight attendants are good sources of solid first-hand advice.
 In the article Arrive in Better Shape, Woody Watkins, American Airlines purser, calls the ‘Coke fix” a tried and tested method to prevent fainting in flight.
 “As soon as passengers complain of being hot and giddy, I get a Coca-Cola down them as fast as possible.”

-Here are some other tips to keep from fainting:
+Here are some other tips to keep from fainting on planes:

 - Stay well hydrated before and during the flight.
 Avoid caffeinated drinks and alcohol.